Jerjian/payment-reconciliation-module/README.md

 - `GET /api/patients/:id`: Get details for a single patient.
 - `GET /api/patients/:id/account-statement`: Get patient details, prescription lines with current balances, and total balance.
 - `GET /api/patients/:patientId/prescriptions/:rxNum/details`: Get specific prescription details and a combined transaction history (insurance adjudications + patient payments/refunds).
 - `POST /api/payments`: Create a new patient payment or refund for an invoice.
 Updates invoice status.
-Updates financial statement.
+Updates financial statement for the payment month and all subsequent months.
 - `PUT /api/payments/:paymentId`: Update an existing payment or refund.
 Updates invoice status.
-Updates financial statement(s) for original and new payment months if changed.
+Updates financial statement(s) for original/new payment months and all subsequent months.
 - `DELETE /api/payments/:paymentId`: Delete a payment or refund.
 Updates invoice status.
-Updates financial statement.
+Updates financial statement for the payment month and all subsequent months.
 - `GET /api/statements/monthly/patient/:patientId`: Get calculated statement data (opening, charges, payments, closing) for the last 12 months for a patient.
 - `GET /api/statements/monthly/patient/:patientId/:year/:month`: Get calculated statement data for a specific month/year for a patient.
 - `GET /api/statements/financial?startDate=YYYY-MM-DD`: Get the stored financial statement record matching the period containing the `startDate`.
 (If no `startDate`, fetches the latest stored statement).